|Season (1 Jan 2020 - 31 Dec 2020)|

 Round off the day with a meal and a cultural event at one of the city’s many venues.

 For more information about the Bergen Card, please see visitBergen.com/BergenCard.

-The Tourist Information is located on the Fish Market and has the following opening hours:
+The Tourist Information is located on the Fish Market and is open:

 You write the time and date on the back of the card yourself.
 This means that you are free to use the card whenever you like regardless of the time/date you have chosen on your order.
 But remember that the offers included in the Bergen Card may differ depending on the time of year.

 PS: Remember that it is the expiry date and time you write on the card, not the start date / time.